Tiger Sahib

-The Siberian Tiger Sahib comes from the offspring of a German zoo.
-In 2007 he and his younger half-sister Jill were bought by a circus trainer and trained for circus shows.
+The Siberian tigers Sahib and Jill come from the offspring of a German zoo.
+In 2007 Sahib and his younger half-sister Jill were bought by a circus trainer and trained for circus shows.
 Thus, the two spent most of their lives in transport vans, small temporary enclosures and in front of audiences in rings.

 Jill before her rescue at circus training